2k1dmg/cta/Barsilian/Barsilian.md

 Tatars, in my opinion, is a collective name for many peoples.
 And the self-name "Barsilians" was chosen because it is less conflicting since no one claims to it.
 This is just my suggestion, so you can choose another self-name.
 For example "Bulgars" cannot be chosen.
 Also, these self-name and language should reduce disputes between the subethnos of the Tatars (Kazan Tatars and Mishars).
 They should unite all sub-ethnic groups of the Tatars.
+Or just be a sub-ethnos of the Tatars.

 </details>